 The prayers, blessings, counsel, and encouragement we received were overwhelming.
 It was a bittersweet moment for our family.
 Gateway Church NRH had been our home for 11 and half years.
 Our girls grew up in Gateway.
 Nathalia loved and grew in Gateway Kids.
 Gianna sat with us during services for over a decade listening to the teachings of our pastor, Robert Morris, week after week.

 When Pastor Stokes said, “We say Yes to Shalom Church!
 Gateway says Yes to this vision!” we felt so supported and affirmed.
 The prophetic words and visions shared by Ps.
 Stokes’ wife, Beth, Ps.
 Kyle Fox, and Ps.
 Alph Samuel were all on point.
 Only we knew what God had stirred in our hearts and what He had shown us.
 None of them could have known.

 Our friend, Judith Cruz, accompanied us.
 Even she received prophetic words that solidified her calling and nurtured her faith.

 December 4, 2020 was Nestor’s 30th spiritual birthday.
 We launched the first service the very next day on Saturday, December 5th in our living room.
-From day one, the Lord has brought wonderful people who want a deeper relationship with Jesus, a connection to the Hebraic roots of the Christian faith, and a family atmosphere to do life together with other believers.
+From day one, the Lord has brought wonderful people who want a deeper relationship with Jesus, a connection to the Jewish roots of the Christian faith, and a family atmosphere to do life together with other believers.

 And this is how Shalom Church was born.